1up9059/qtile_configuration_screens/floating-windows.md

   - [Steam](#steam)

 ### Bring all floating windows to front
-Sometimes of floating window ends up behind another window, and since the floating layout is separated from the other layouts, chances are you cannot focus the window back to front.
+Sometimes a floating window ends up behind another window, and since the floating layout is separated from the other layouts, chances are you cannot focus the window back to front.